 In addition, Dr Woreta says, “Liver cleanses have not been proven to treat existing liver damage but there are many other forms of treatment available for those who are affected.”

-There are also certain health risks associated with a liver detox.
+There are certain health risks associated with a liver detox

-Potential health risks that may come with a liver detox
+Unfortunately, there are some potential health risks that may come with a liver detox.
+These include:

 Dehydration: Although you might be instructed to drink vast amounts of fluid, you are at risk of dehydration if a cleanse includes ingredients such as Epsom salts, which may increase your urination and bowel movements.